ar1st0crat/SciColorMaps/README.md

 Usage example:

 ```
-// create 'jet' colormap with 256 colors, mapping values from range [0, 1]
+// create 'viridis' colormap with 256 colors, mapping values from range [0, 1]
 var cmap = new ColorMap();

 // create 'rainbow' colormap with 256 colors, mapping values from range [0, 1]